By Jason Snell

 If you’ve never used an ebook reader before, you may not realize that their screens are dramatically different from computer, phone, and tablet screens.
 These are reflective screens—like ink on paper, you read them by light reflected off their surface, rather than light shining in from behind like those other screens.
 These screens have some huge advantages: They use very little power, and they’re extremely readable in bright light.
 But they’re relatively low resolution and can only display black, white, and shades of gray, so they’re inappropriate for much more than text on a page.
 If you’ve ever tried to read a book while sitting in the sun at the pool, you can see why this sort of display is a perfect match for this category.

-The four top Kindle models all sport a 300 ppi display, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
+The Kindle Oasis and Kindle Paperwhite have 300 ppi displays, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
 The low-end Kindle’s resolution is only 167 ppi.

 Because E Ink displays are reflective, this means that they rely on ambient light to make them readable.
-The first Kindles—and the current low-end model—required that you turn on a light or clip on a separate book light in order to read.
-With the first Kindle Paperwhite model, Amazon added four LED lights around the edges of the display, under the bezel, to light the display.
-Over the years Amazon has continued to upgrade this edge-lighting—the Kindle Voyage has 6 LEDs and the Kindle Oasis has 12—but the bottom line is, all but the cheapest Kindle now let you read in the dark without the need for additional accessories.
+The first Kindles required that you turn on a light or clip on a separate book light in order to read in bad lighting.
+With the Kindle Paperwhite, Amazon added LED lights around the edges of the display, under the bezel, to light the display.
+Over the years Amazon has continued to upgrade this edge-lighting—the Kindle has four LEDs, the Paperwhite has five and the Kindle Oasis has 12—but the bottom line is, all Kindles now let you read in the dark without the need for additional accessories.

 All Kindles charge via an included Micro USB cable, and offer battery life far beyond what you’ll get on a tablet or smartphone.
 Amazon rates all Kindle models as having “weeks” of battery life.
 That may be a little exaggerated, at least if you leave Wi-Fi on.
 But pretty much any Kindle will go at least a week without needing a charge, especially if you’re careful to put it in Airplane Mode when you’re not using it.